I'm Honey!

 Thanksgiving dinner will consist of Turkey, mashed potatoes and gravy, stuffing, a sweet potato casserole with marshmallows, cranberry sauce, and string beans with toasted almonds.
 And for dessert, pumpkin and pecan pie!

-Entertaining on an Emotional Level.
+Entertaining with Emotional Engagement.
 The Best for the Last

 A charming hostess wants to add flavor other than food to the celebration of Thanksgiving.